zukunft/zukunft.com/docs/llm/coding.md

 Detail and worked examples: `docs/llm/testing.md`.

-- Write the test first.
-Every function has ≥1 positive and ≥1 negative test; a happy-path-only function counts as untested.
+- Write the tests first — before the function body — for *every* function (including new ones).
+Cover *every* feature (each behaviour / branch / meaningful input), each with a positive *and* a negative test; one happy-path test, or testing only some features, counts as untested. → `docs/llm/testing.md`
 - The negative test asserts the *reported* outcome (`msg_id` / empty / `false`), never merely "no exception thrown".
 - Pick the tier by what the function does: pure → `unit/`; DB read → `unit_read/`; DB write/REST/cache → `unit_write/`.
 - Never create temp scripts (`psql`, ad-hoc PHP probes, ...) that read or write database data; the database is accessed only via the standard model interface and the existing scripts in `/test`. → `docs/llm/testing.md`